Didier Vilette

 About Didier Vilette

 Didier Vilette is a scholar working on Neurology, Nutrition and Dietetics and Molecular Biology, having authored 57 papers that have together received 3.6k indexed citations.
-Recurring topics across this work include Prion Diseases and Protein Misfolding (43 papers), Neurological diseases and metabolism (15 papers) and RNA regulation and disease (14 papers).
+Recurring topics across this work include Prion Diseases and Protein Misfolding (43 papers), Neurological diseases and metabolism (15 papers), RNA regulation and disease (14 papers), Trace Elements in Health (14 papers), Extracellular vesicles in disease (5 papers), DNA Repair Mechanisms (5 papers), Bacterial Genetics and Biotechnology (5 papers) and Animal Genetics and Reproduction (3 papers).
 The work is most often cited by research in Neurology (1.0k citations), Nutrition and Dietetics (843 citations) and Molecular Biology (3.3k citations).
 Didier Vilette has collaborated with scholars based in France, Morocco and United Kingdom.
 Frequent co-authors include Hubert Laude, Graça Raposo, Fabienne Archer, Benoît Février, Sylvain Lehmann, Damarys Loew, Michel Vidal, Wolfgang Faigle, Jacques Grassi and Hubert Laude.
-Their work appears in journals such as Proceedings of the National Academy of Sciences, Journal of Biological Chemistry and The EMBO Journal.
+Their work appears in journals such as Journal of Virology, Journal of Biological Chemistry, PLoS ONE, Cellular and Molecular Life Sciences and Biochemical and Biophysical Research Communications.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.